Skip to main content

 • TCU Joins National Study on Dining and Student Success

 TCU is contributing to a national conversation about an essential part of the student experience: campus dining.
-Dr. Jude Kiah, Associate Vice Chancellor and CFO for Student Affairs, has been selected to serve on the advisory board for a new year-long research partnership between The Princeton Review and Sodexo.
-The initiative brings together higher education…
+Jude Kiah, associate vice chancellor and chief financial officer for Student Affairs, has been selected to serve on the advisory board for a new year-long research partnership between The Princeton Review and Sodexo.
+The initiative brings together higher…

 • DFW Service